INTERVIEW-Russian central banker sees no need for capital controls

 Net outflows by companies and banks reached a record $151.5

-that year's second half, whose pace was much faster than in the
+second half of that year, when the pace was much faster than in

 Asked about the threat of a downgrade of Russia's sovereign